Ganathipan/trafficLight/README.md

 # Traffic Light Control System - CO221 Assignment
+**_Department of Computer Engineering, Faculty of Engineering, University of Peradeniya_**

 ## Overview
 This project implements a **Traffic Light Control System** for a four-way junction using **combinational logic circuits**.
 The system ensures smooth traffic flow while adhering to pedestrian safety guidelines and traffic rules.